Robotawi/mobile-robot_ros/README.md

-# ROS - Mobile Robot
+# ROS - Mobile Robot: From Scratch to Autonomous Navigation

 Welcome to my collection of projects where I simulated a simple mobile robot and tackled some of the core problems in navigation using ROS tools.
 Through those projects, I aimed to gain familiarity with ROS navigation and explore how they can be used to solve navigation problems.